Your questions answered

 I applied for my degree after the deadline.
 Will my name still be in the program?

 Maybe.
-In order to guarantee inclusion in the program, you must submit your Application for Degree or Graduate Application for Degree by the TBD deadline.
+In order to guarantee inclusion in the program, you must submit your Application for Degree or Graduate Application for Degree by March 25, 2020.

 Undergrads can submit their AFD on BU Brain under the Student tab; Graduate students can submit their GAFD through the Graduate School website.
 We set our production schedule based on printer deadlines, so while we will make every effort to ensure your name is in the program, it is best to submit your AFD by the deadline.